Qualities of successful freelancers

 When working as a freelancer, it’s not always possible to maintain a regular, structured 40-hour work week.
 Just as your projects can vary hugely in size and complexity, so can your working hours.
 One week, you may have lots of spare time, whereas the next you might be pressed to get your projects completed before a deadline.

 A good freelancer is adaptable to such circumstances - even if it doesn’t come naturally.
 Productivity apps can be helpful in managing a variable workload, allowing you to plan ahead and complete work in advance when you find yourself with time to spare.
 You can also use notes, calendars and reminders to keep track of deadlines, meetings and other time-sensitive restrictions on your work.

 Good networking skills

-Finally, a good freelancer is positive and optimistic.
-While freelancing life is by no means easy, there are significant rewards to be reaped and it's the ideal role for those who want to be challenged.
+Finally, a good freelancer needs to persevere.
+The freelancing life may not be a walk in the park, but there are significant rewards to be reaped and it's the ideal role for those who want to be challenged.